Learn the Recording Industry!

 - An internship at a commercial recording studio, radio station or other appropriate venue

 Certificate in Recording Technology

-This eight-course program is designed for students interested learning musical and recording engineering skills.
-The certificate currently includes eight core courses in digital recording and music theory.
+This eight-course program is designed for students interested in learning musical and recording engineering skills.
+This certificate includes eight core courses in digital recording and music theory.